jfcherng-sublime/ST-API-stubs/README.md

      }
      ```

-1. Third, restart your ST and happy coding ♥
+1. Restart your ST and happy coding ♥

 ## Acknowledgment and related resources

-This repository is mostly based on [AmjadHD/sublime_dev](https://github.com/AmjadHD/sublime_dev)'s work.
+This repository is initially mostly based on [AmjadHD/sublime_dev](https://github.com/AmjadHD/sublime_dev)'s work.

 Apart from [@AmjadHD](https://github.com/AmjadHD)'s work, there are also some other similar works: